ZyberZo/azurerdpsentinel/README.md

 Now, it's time to set up our SIEM:

-1. Access Microsoft Sentinel and create a new workbook.
+1. Access Microsoft Sentinel and click create.
+2. Add the workspace you created earlier
+3. Click on workbooks and Add a workbook.
+4. Click on edit and remove the sample diagrams.
+5. Click on add, and then add query.
-2. Add a query matching the one used in the custom logs.
+6. Add a query matching the one used in the custom logs.
-3. Visualize the data on a map using specific settings as illustrated.
+7. Visualize the data on a map using specific settings as illustrated.
-4. Save your configuration.
+8. Save your configuration.

 <img src="pictures/azuremapfailed.png" alt="Image 2" width="1000" style="display:inline-block; margin-right: 100px;">